 Amy J. Wagers, Ph.D.

-Dr. Wagers is a Investigator in the Section on Developmental and Stem Cell Biology as well as an Associate Professor of Stem Cell and Regenerative Biology at Harvard University.
-She received her doctoral degree in Immunology and Microbial Pathogenesis from Northwestern University, and completed postdoctoral training at Stanford University School of Medicine.
-She is a recipient of the Burroughs Wellcome Fund Career Award in Biomedical Sciences.
-HHMI Early Career Scientist Award, and Presidential Early Career Award for Scientists and Engineers.
+Dr. Wagers is a Principal Investigator in the Section on Islet Cell and Regenerative Biology as well as an Associate Professor of Stem Cell and Regenerative Biology at Harvard Medical School.
+She received her doctoral degree in Immunology and Microbial Pathogenesis from Northwestern University, and completed postdoctoral fellowship training in the laboratory of Irving Weissman, M.D., at Stanford University School of Medicine.
+She is a recipient of a Burroughs Wellcome Fund Career Award in Biomedical Sciences, a Smith Family New Investigator Award and a Howard Hughes Medical Institute Early Career Science Award.